-The Anchor Club is a national organizations for girls sponsored by the Pilot International Woman’s Professional Club.
-Besides adequate scholastic standing, a girl must have good citizenship, possess leadership qualities, and be willing to serve the school and community.
+The Anchor Club is a national club organization for girls sponsored by the Pilot International Woman’s Professional Club.
+In addition to adequate scholastic standing, a girl must have good citizenship, possess leadership qualities, and be willing to serve the school and community.
 Membership is by invitation.

-Christian Service Interact Club
+Christian Service Interact

 Fellowship of Christian Athletes

 The purpose of this group challenges its members to use the powerful medium of athletics to impact the world for Jesus Christ.
 Values include service, integrity, teamwork, and excellence.

 Foreign Language Club